Jasmin Hagendorfer

-Jasmin Hagendorfer (also known as Hagendorfer) is a Vienna-based contemporary artist, writer, filmmaker, curator, producer and festival organizer.
+Jasmin Hagendorfer is a Vienna-based contemporary artist, writer, filmmaker, curator, producer and festival organizer.
 She is one of the founders and creative director of the Porn Film Festival Vienna.
 From 2019 to 2022 she was the creative director of Transition International Queer & Minorities Film Festival.
 Her main artistic interest is in installation, sculpture and performance, and her work has been exhibited in Austria, Germany, Turkey, Serbia and Greece.
 As an artist she is concerned with social and political discourses and questions about gender identity with an emphasis on post-porn political works.
 Her studio is based in Stockerau near Vienna.

 As an art curator she creates events such as "Art Unanchored", an art festival that took place on a ship traveling between Vienna and Bratislava, and several queer art shows.
 She is often part of art and film award juries.